sarthology/ResolutionBoard/README.md

 * Mar 19: My weight is 85kg

 ## Resolution 5 🤝 ![](https://img.shields.io/badge/progress-90%25-green.svg)
-This year my fake is that I will mentor 6 youngsters
+This year my fake resolution is that I will mentor 6 youngsters